 Ad hoc committees (sometimes called commissions or task forces), established by the council to oversee particular projects or investigate particular areas of professional or scholarly concern, exist for limited periods of time, usually two or three years, and normally issue final reports, which may include recommendations for the council's and the Delegate Assembly's consideration.
 Recent examples are the Committee on Professional Employment, the Ad Hoc Committee on the Future of Scholarly Publishing, and the Ad Hoc Committee on the Professionalization of PhDs.

-The executive committees of the MLA's divisions and discussion groups are also part of the governance structure of the association.
-These five-member committees conduct the business of the divisions and discussion groups.
-Their responsibilities are described in the document Policies for Divisions, Discussion Groups, and Allied and Affiliate Organizations.
+The executive committees of the MLA's forums are also part of the governance structure of the association.
+These five-member committees conduct the forums' business.
+Their responsibilities are described in the document Policies for Forums and Allied Organizations

 Appointed or Elected?

 As a rule, the members of standing and ad hoc committees are appointed, either by the Executive Council or by a committee to which the council has delegated that task (e.g., the Committee on Honors and Awards makes appointments to most of the association's prize selection committees).
-The exceptions to this rule are four governance committees—the Executive Council itself, the Nominating Committee, the Elections Committee, and the Delegate Assembly Organizing Committee—and the division and discussion group executive committees.
+The exceptions to this rule are four governance committees—the Executive Council itself, the Nominating Committee, the Elections Committee, and the Delegate Assembly Organizing Committee—and the forum executive committees.

 Suggesting Members for Appointment by the Executive Council